Distributed workflows that survive

 Workflow architecture and activity design

-We map your business processes to Temporal's execution model correctly from the start - separating orchestration logic in workflow code from side-effectful operations in activities, setting appropriate start-to-close and schedule-to-start timeouts, and defining retry policies per activity type so transient failures recover automatically without duplicating work.
+We map your business processes to Temporal's execution model from the start - separating orchestration logic in workflow code from side-effectful operations in activities, setting start-to-close and schedule-to-start timeouts, and defining retry policies per activity type so transient failures recover automatically without duplicating work.

 Saga pattern implementation for distributed transactions